jcgiuffrida/HealthViz-mvp/README.md

 2. Install [pip](https://pip.pypa.io/)
 3. Create a folder to hold all your virtual environments, e.g. `mkdir ~/.virtualenvs`
 4. Create a virtual environment where you want everything Django to live: `python -m venv ~/.virtualenvs/Django` (or whatever name you want)
 5. Run the virtual environment: `source ~/.virtualenvs/Django/bin/activate`.
+On Windows, just type `Scripts\activate`.
 You may want to put this in a bash/BATCH script that lives in your root directory so it's easy to load quickly.
 6. Install django: from within the virtual environment, type `pip install django`
 7. Verify that django was installed: type `python` to load Python, then type `import django; print(django.get_version())`.
 You should have version 1.9.x.